-Bearing in mind that what is covered fully (2 exams, 2 cleanings, fillings, and sealants), you are experiencing savings.
+Bearing in mind that what is covered fully (2 exams, 2 cleanings, fillings, and sealants for children), you are experiencing savings.
 With the average price for an exam being $60 and $100 for a cleaning, you would spend $320 a year anyway.
 And this is assuming that you don’t need any fillings.

 You may want to search for supplemental dental insurance plans to cover more procedures during upcoming years.
-Remember though, that this comes with extra fees and charges.
+Remember though, that this comes with extra costs.

 How to get dental insurance?